cockroachdb/docs/v20.2/drop-schedules.md

 <span class="version-tag">New in v20.2:</span> The `DROP SCHEDULES` [statement](sql-statements.html) can be used to remove [backup schedules](create-schedule-for-backup.html).

 {{site.data.alerts.callout_danger}}
-`DROP SCHEDULE` does **not** cancel any in progress jobs started by the schedule.
-Before you drop a schedule, [cancel any in progress jobs](cancel-job.html) first, as you will not be able to look up the job ID once the schedule is dropped.
+`DROP SCHEDULE` does **not** cancel any in-progress jobs started by the schedule.
+Before you drop a schedule, [cancel any in-progress jobs](cancel-job.html) first, as you will not be able to look up the job ID once the schedule is dropped.
 {{site.data.alerts.end}}

 ## Required privileges

-Only members of the `admin` role can drop a schedule.
+Only members of the [`admin` role](authorization.html#default-roles) can drop a schedule.
 By default, the `root` user belongs to the `admin` role.

 ## Synopsis